colibri17/back-to-office/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to provide a tool to all managers for better planning the return of employees to office or their smartworking schedule.
+This project aims to provide a tool to all managers for better planning the return of employees to the office or their smartworking schedules.

 Such a planning can be really complicated to realize for humans.
 Choosing the best configuration can be really hard, especially if there are many constraints to take into account (e.g. return preferences, workstations, maximum room capacities and so on).
 Furthermore, there are generally no guarantees that the solution found is the optimal one.

-In this regards, an optimization algorithm can help.
-It can take into account different factors, define hard constraints to prevent specified configurations, and allow to mathematically be sure that the proposed solution is the optimal one.
+For these reasons, an optimization algorithm can help.
+It can take into account different factors, define hard constraints to prevent specified configurations, and mathematically be sure that the identified solution is the optimal one.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### How it works
-To optimize the planning, an integer optimization algorithm is used.
+To optimize planning, an integer optimization algorithm is used.
 The optimization model is composed by three main objects:
 1. _The decision variables_
 Each decision variable is a binary variable x<sub>ij</sub> which represents whether the employee i on day j comes back to the office.
 The number of employees and the number of days to consider can be both